Thunderbots5604/Thundercode/TeamCode/src/main/java/org/firstinspires/ftc/team5604/readme.md

 Once you are familiar with the range of samples available, you can choose one to be the basis for your own robot.
-In all cases, the desired sample(s) needs to be copied into your TeamCode module to be used.
+In all cases, the desired sample(s) needs to be copied into your team5604 module to be used.

 This is done inside Android Studio directly, using the following steps: